IQSS/dataverse/doc/release-notes/10425-add-MIT-License.md

-A new file has been added to import the MIT License to Dataverse on licenseMIT.json
+A new file has been added to import the MIT License to Dataverse: licenseMIT.json.

+Documentation has been added to explain the procedure for adding new licenses to the guides.